Satori-Nakamoto/simplewallet-guide/guide.md

 e8b96020ae99162c0d87d35d5d96e960e573189cefea634660c0cb1f01a6d905
 Save this for step 3.

-Finally, check the tx key with the address you sent to
+Finally, check the tx key with the address you sent to,

 `check_tx_key <txid> <txkey> <address>`